The 7 Best Free Online Fax Services I Tried in 2025

 How did I find and evaluate the best free online fax services?

 I wanted to make sure I was recommending services that actually work, so I took a structured approach to my research.
-I created a shortlist of services and dug deeper, exploring each platform’s website to verify their free plan details.
+I created a shortlist of services and dug deeper, exploring each platform’s website to verify the details of its free plan.

 I signed up, sent faxes, and noted how easy (or frustrating) the process was wherever I could.
-I looked at whether the service required an account, how many pages I could send for free, and whether I received a confirmation that my fax went through.
+I checked whether the service required an account, the number of pages I could send for free, and whether I received a confirmation that my fax had gone through.
 I also paid close attention to security.

 I also used AI to analyze G2 user reviews and understand common pain points, what people loved and hated, and whether these tools lived up to the hype.